ASilentBond/Documentation/Help and support.md

 # Game Support and Documentation

-Welcome to the support and documentation for [Your Game Name]!
+Welcome to the support and documentation for A Silent Bond!
 Here, you'll find answers to common questions and solutions to issues you might encounter while playing the game.

 ## Frequently Asked Questions